-The Hill is one of the most popular neighborhoods in St. Louis, with a vibrant street life, easy walkability, and tons of great shops and dining options.
+The Hill is one of the most popular neighborhoods in St. Louis, Missouri, with a vibrant street life, easy walkability, and tons of great shops and dining options.
 The Hill is the place to go in St. Louis for all things Italian, including food.
 Whether you're in the mood for a casual meal or a gourmet feast, you'll find it on The Hill.
 Read on for more information on The Hill's top restaurants and eateries.

 Amighetti's is one of the oldest and most popular cafes on The Hill.
 It's been serving up its signature Amighetti Special sandwich for decades.
-The Special is made with ham, beef, salami, brick cheese, lettuce, tomato, onion, pepper and dressing on fresh-baked bread.
+The Special is made with ham, beef, salami, brick cheese, lettuce, tomato, onion, pepper, and dressing on fresh-baked bread.
 The menu also includes other sandwiches, as well as pasta and salads.
 In addition to the restaurant, there's also a bakery, a gelateria, and an outdoor wine garden.
 Amighetti's is open for lunch and early dinners daily except Sunday.

 Charlie Gitto's has been offering fine Italian food on The Hill for more than three decades.
 The restaurant has a more upscale feel and is open only for dinner.
 It's a perfect pick for date night or a special evening out.
-Charlie Gitto's has a large menu featuring traditional pastas like linguini, lasagna and ravioli, as well as beef, chicken, veal, seafood and more.
+Charlie Gitto's has a large menu featuring traditional pastas like linguini, lasagna, and ravioli, as well as beef, chicken, veal, seafood, and more.

 Cunetto House of Pasta is another longtime restaurant on The Hill.
 As the name indicates, you will find a wide variety of pasta dishes sauced up however you'd like.
 Cunetto's menu also includes salads, soups, and non-pasta entrees.
 Cunetto's is a good pick if you're looking for large portions and affordable prices.